A Brief History

 On June 12, 1939, the National Baseball Hall of Fame and Museum opened in Cooperstown, New York.

 On May 22, 1942, Ted Williams, arguably the best baseball player of that time, joined the US Marine Corps as a naval aviator.
-He flew the F4U Corsair in combat with the Japanese.

 On October 6, 1945, Billy Sianis and his pet billy goat were ejected from Chicago’s Wrigley Field during Game 4 of the 1945 World Series thereby (allegedly) cursing the Chicago Cubs for at least the next sixty years!